christinerosquist/sentry-katacoda/sentry-tutorial/step2.md

 After you completed the previous step, which includes setting up a project in Sentry, you can go to your profile at https://sentry.io/.
-Start by clicking on **Projects** in the left panel, and then click on the **#OrganizationName**.
+Start by clicking on **Projects** in the left panel, and then click on the **#[Your Organizations Name]**.

 ![Profile](https://imgur.com/ggrT5V6.png "Profile")